GuyTeichman/RNAlysis/docs/source/user_guide.rst

 Choose the statistical test (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Significance testing for GO enrichment analysis can be done using either the Hypergeometric Test, Fisher's Exact Test, or a randomization test.
+Significance testing for enrichment analysis can be done using either the Hypergeometric Test, Fisher's Exact Test, or a randomization test.

 The hypergeometric test is defined as: Given *M* genes in the background set, *n* genes in the test set, with *N* genes from the background set belonging to a specific attribute ('success') and *X* genes from the test set belonging to that attribute.
 If we were to randomly draw *n* genes from the background set (without replacement), what is the probability of drawing *X* or more (in case of enrichment)/*X* or less (in case of depletion) genes belonging to the given attribute?